- All courses will start on the 1st October 2018 and last for 12 months.

 - Pass the project with at least 50% on the dissertation and a pass awarded for the oral component.

-- An MSc with Merit is awarded if you achieve an average of 65% across your MSc assessments (i.e. the combined average of your project mark and the average of your best nine modules)
+- An MSc with Merit is awarded if you achieve an average of 60% across your MSc assessments (i.e. the combined average of your project mark and the average of your best nine modules).
+You must score at least 60% for the project.

 - An MSc with Distinction is awarded if you achieve and average of 70% or above across your MSc assessments